ARSINOE-project/data-management-service/docs/source/index.rst

    :query string tags: The tags of the dataset. (*optional*)

-   :query string resource_format: The file format of resources within the dataset.
+   :query string resource_format: The file format of resources within the dataset. (*optional*)

    :requestheader Authorization: `API token` (*optional*)